project-flexos/asplos22-ae/README.md

 given that we used this artifact/scripts to actually generate all figures in the paper.

-Each figure, table and corresponding experiment are listed below:
+Each figure, table and corresponding experiment are listed below. *Estimated preparation time* indicates the amount of time needed to execute `make prepare` for this experiment. *Estimated run time* indicated the amount of time needed to execute `make run` for this experiment.
+Unless explicitely stated in the column, these tasks are *fire and forget* and do not require any form of human interaction.

 | Figure                                                  |                                                                                                                                                                                                         | Description                                                                                                                                                                                                                                                                                                                     | Estimated prep. time | Estimated run time |
 | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- | ------------------ |